 For many surrogates, this can be one of the most important questions to ask before becoming a surrogate mother.
 Most states in the U.S. permit a base compensation for your services as a surrogate in addition to the intended parents covering your surrogacy- and pregnancy-related costs.
 Surrogates also receive a monthly allowance to help cover things like maternity clothes and any travel expenses related to the surrogacy journey.

-Base compensation with American Surrogacy starts at $30,000 or more for first-time surrogates and increases depending on factors like your location and your experience with surrogacy.
+Base compensation with American Surrogacy starts at our competitive minimum rate and increases depending on factors like your location and your experience with surrogacy.
 Received a better offer?
 We’ll match any other surrogacy agency’s compensation package.

 Contact American Surrogacy to learn more about our compensation package and receive a personalized estimate.
 We work with a third-party escrow account service to ensure safe and secure delivery of monthly payments to surrogates.